List of leaders of South Vietnam: Heads of state

 During the military junta period, the heads of state of South Vietnam did not always hold real power, the heads of military were de facto leaders of the nation.
 Sometimes the heads of state and heads of military were held by the same person, for example: Duong Van Minh from 2 November 1963 to 30 January 1964 or Nguyen Khanh from 16 August 1964 to 27 August 1964.

 Heads of military

-During the military junta period, heads of military held the real power in governing the nation.
+Under the military junta, heads of military held de facto power in governing the nation.
 Sometimes head of state and head of military were held by the same person.